About The Company of Biologists

 Prof Peter W J Rigby, FRS, FMedSci

-Developmental biologist at The Institute of Cancer Research and Chair of the Board of the Babraham Institute
+Developmental biologist at The Institute of Cancer Research and Chair of the Board of the Babraham Institute.
+UK.

 Prof Alan Wilson